Asarioglo/extension-infra/README.md

 invoke dev
 ```

-This will automate the configuration, ssl certs, image builds and container startup for you.
+This will generate configs, automate the configuration, ssl certs, image builds and container startup for you.
 The default behavior will assume the local DNS name, ports, certificates, etc.
-Assumptions can be seen in `.env` file after invoke has run, or
+Assumptions can be seen in `.env` file after invoke has run, or in `devops/config/dev.env`
-in `devops/config/dev.env` prior to the first run.
+prior to the first run.

 Note you may still need to take actions after this.
 Look out for these: